arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 }
 ```

 If you run the client class above, it should use the `celcToFahren` method from the `TemperatureConversion` class to convert the Celcius temperature of `100` to the corresponding Fahrenheit (`212`) and print both temperatures.
+Note that this is nowhere near an adequate test; it only tests a single conversion, from 100 Celcius to 212 Fahrenheit.
+Good tests contain a variety of test cases, with enough cases to confirm that the method(s) being tested work **in general**.
+Above, we're testing a linear formula, so two test cases should be enough, but there is no general answer for "how many test cases are needed"; this question is problem-specific.

 <a name="q12"></a>**EXERCISE 12** Complete the `TemperatureConversion` class above by filling out the `fahrenToCelc` method.
 Expand the client class above to test this new method.